larsks/troop304/oct-2021-cape-cod/cycling.md

 ## Am I able to ride 30 miles?

 Probably!
 If you're even moderately fit (and as long as your bike is in good condition and of an appropriate size), 15 miles isn't going to be much of a challenge, especially on a rail trail (which, because it runs along an old railroad bed, is very, very flat).
 Your legs might feel a bit tired on the way back, but you'll make it!
+We'll be taking it easy while riding, and we'll be taking a long break for lunch.

 ## What you'll need to bring on the ride